-Salary increments are a fundamental part of the employment landscape, serving as a key motivator for employees and a strategic tool for employers.
+Salary increments are a fundamental part of the employment landscape, serving as a key motivator and strategic tool for employers.

 Salary increments represent the periodic increase in an employee’s base salary, typically awarded annually or biannually.